 Think Bigger Than Just Sugar

-Naturally occurring sugars are a package deal, so when you get sugar from a whole fruit or vegetable, you almost always get vitamins, minerals, fibers, complex carbohydrates and possibly fat that make sure you get your daily dose to help you stay healthy.
-This is why its healthier to have fruit than just added sugar, even if the sugar amounts are equal between the two.
-Also, the “package deal” makes whole food sugar sources hard to overconsume and allow you to stay within healthy doses of sugar.
+Naturally occurring sugars are a packaged deal, so when you get sugar from a whole fruit or vegetable, you almost always get vitamins, minerals, fibers, complex carbohydrates and possibly fat.
+This is why it's healthier to have whole fruits than just added sugar, even if the sugar amounts are equal between the two.
+Also, the “packaged deal” makes whole food sugar sources hard to over consume and allow you to stay within healthy doses of sugar.

 4. World Health Organization (2015) Guideline: Sugar Intake for Adults and Children.